The simulation above tests Orbilift on a range of different stairs, from steep to mild gradients.

 The Bilastic™ wheel is for use in differential-steering systems (i.e. steering effected by means of turning individual wheels, at different rates).

-The wheel has segments that can move bi-directionally, then return elastically, to a central position.
+The wheel has segments that move bi-directionally, then return elastically, to a central position.
 This reduces skidding, resulting in less floor abrasion and better energy efficiency.
-See video below.

 Bilastic™ wheels are particularly suited to low speed, pedestrian environments.
-Applications may include: mobility scooters, power wheelchairs, motorised trolleys, or various robots, such as delivery robots, health-care robots, home-assistant robots and the like.
+Applications include: mobility scooters, power wheelchairs and various robots, such as delivery robots and aged-care robots.

 We have commenced engineering, for a full scale, multi-modal prototype, able to carry 130kg.